hemanthkumar0405/Blogweb-App/README.md

 # My Blog App — React + Spring Boot + MySQL Blog Platform

-A full‑stack Blog application built with **Spring Boot, React, MySQL**.
-It supports user authentication (JWT), creating/editing/deleting blog posts, and viewing lists of posts with details.
+A full-stack Blog Application built with Spring Boot (Java) and MySQL for the backend, and optionally React.js for the frontend.
+The app allows users to create, update, delete, and read blog posts with secure authentication.

 ## ✨ Features
 - Create, read, update, delete (CRUD) blog posts